tannu945/Data-Structures/README.md

 # Data-Structures
-Here, data structure solutions to codechef data structure problems
+Here, data structure solutions to codechef data structure problems and some basic data structures.